hasanmoudud/geocompr/main.md

 Modern computing has the potential to change this.
 Map making skills can also help meet research and public engagement objectives.
-From a research perspective clear maps are often be the best way to present the results of geocomputational research.
+From a research perspective clear maps are often the best way to present the results of geocomputational research.
 From policy and 'citizen science' perspectives, attractive and engaging maps can help change peoples' minds, based on the evidence.
 Map making is therefore a critical part of geocomputation and its emphasis not only on describing, but also *changing* the world (see Chapter \@ref(intro)).